ernie-image/ernie-image/README.md

 Enabling the Prompt Enhancer on ERNIE Image raises GenEval **Counting** from 0.7781 → 0.8187 and **Position** from 0.8550 → 0.8625, but lowers the **Overall** score from 0.8856 → 0.8728.
 The enhancer trades some attribute-binding precision for richer, more structured descriptions.
 Turn it **on** for detail-rich, layout-heavy, or structured scenes where elaboration helps; turn it **off** for strict attribute-binding prompts where precision on the literal user wording matters more than descriptive elaboration.
 Treat `use_pe` as a per-scene switch rather than a global always-on flag.

 ### Can ERNIE Image run on a consumer GPU?
-**Yes.** The ERNIE Image public model card states the 8B DiT runs on a single **24 GB consumer GPU**.
-Community write-ups on Baidu AI Studio additionally reference 16 GB local setups, though this should be treated as community-reported and validated against the official reference implementation before production use.
+**Yes.** The ERNIE Image model card states the 8B DiT runs on a single **24 GB consumer GPU**.
+Community write-ups on Baidu AI Studio additionally reference 16 GB local setups, though this should be treated as community-reported and validated against the reference implementation before production use.

 ### How fast is ERNIE Image Turbo?
 ERNIE Image Turbo samples in **8 denoising steps** with classifier-free guidance scale ~1.0, versus ~50 steps at guidance ~4.0 for the SFT base model — roughly a **6× reduction in denoising-step cost**.
-Absolute wall-clock numbers depend on GPU generation, resolution, batch size, and whether the Prompt Enhancer is enabled; no single "seconds per image" figure from the official model card should be treated as universal.
+Absolute wall-clock numbers depend on GPU generation, resolution, batch size, and whether the Prompt Enhancer is enabled; no single "seconds per image" figure from the model card should be treated as universal.

 ### What image resolutions does ERNIE Image support?
 The ERNIE Image model card documents **seven resolution presets**: 1024×1024, 848×1264, 1264×848, 768×1376, 1376×768, 896×1200, and 1200×896 — covering square, portrait, landscape, tall, and wide aspect ratios without requiring post-hoc cropping.